Once Upon a Mind

-Once Upon a Mind is the sixth studio album by the English singer James Blunt, released on 25 October 2019 through Atlantic Records.
+Once Upon a Mind is the sixth studio album by English singer James Blunt, released on 25 October 2019 through Atlantic Records.
 Blunt was due to embark on the Once Upon a Mind Tour in 2021.
-A deluxe version of the album – the Time Suspended Edition – was released on 26 June 2020 featuring two new demo songs and six acoustic tracks.
+A deluxe version of the album – the Time Suspended Edition – was released on 26 June 2020, featuring two new demo songs and six acoustic tracks.

 Singles

 The first single from the album, "Cold", was released on 29 August 2019.
 The video was then released on 9 September 2019.